 Homework is often a burden for children and parents.
-But it can also be a chore for teachers who need to ensure the work is routinely handed out, completed, checked and marked.
+But it can also be a chore for teachers who need to ensure the work is routinely handed out, completed, checked, and graded.
 We’re here to change that!
 Home Investigators Inquiry Tasks are the exciting new homework program on the Teach Starter block.

 The Home Investigators Inquiry Tasks innovative homework program appeals to students’ passions and interests, encouraging them to participate in tasks that are relevant to their everyday lives.